-- Does the physical shape/size of the book relate to the subject matter? - What media did the illustrator use and how does it serve the story? - How does the cover art relate to the story being told and invite the reader in? - Is foreground, middle ground, background depicted on each page? ....In how much detail?
+- Does the physical shape/size of the book relate to the subject matter? - What media did the illustrator use and how does it serve the story? - How does the cover art relate to the story being told and invite the reader in? - Is foreground, middle ground, background depicted on each page?In how much detail?
 From which perspective are images seen?
 Why? - Are the images realistic, stylized, or abstract?
-Why? - Are the images of characters and objects portrayed consistently so they can always be recognized? - How do the illustrations move the story forward - How are images placed in relation to the text? - Is the text designed as part of the illustrations? - How is "white space" used? - What is the mood established by the pictures and how? - How are color, line, shape and texture used to enhance the content of the story? - Are light and shadow important parts of the images? - Would you have illustrated the story differently?
+What effect will this have on the reader? - Are the images of characters and objects portrayed consistently so they can always be recognized? - How do the illustrations move the story forward - How are images placed in relation to the text? - Is the text designed as part of the illustrations? - How is empty or negative space used? - What is the mood established by the pictures and how? - How are color, line, shape and texture used to enhance the content of the story? - Are light and shadow important parts of the images? - Would you have illustrated the story differently?